 - Captain Wilbur Kelly House Transportation Museum – tells the story of how the Blackstone River and canal were used as a means of transportation from the time of the Native people to the pinnacle of the Industrial Revolution.

 - Museum of Work and Culture – located in Woonsocket, this museum tells the story of immigrants who came to America to find a better life in the mill towns along the Blackstone River.

-- Old Orchard Farm – farm stand located just off the multi-use path
+- Old Orchard Farm – farm stand located just off the Blackstone bike path in Manville

-What questions do you have about cycling the Blackstone River Bikeway?
+What questions do you have about pedaling the Blackstone River Bikeway?
 Is this a ride you’d like to do?
 Leave a comment below!